thiippal/abulafia/examples/README.md

 ### Creating pools

-To begin with, the key `estimated_time_per_suite`, which must be placed under the key `pool`, is used to calculate a fair reward for the workers (an average hourly wage of $USD 12).
+To begin with, the key `estimated_time_per_suite`, which must be placed under the key `pool`, is used to calculate a fair reward for the workers (an average hourly wage of 12 USD).

 Provide the estimated time required to complete a task suite in seconds.